KTRL+F: Knowledge-Augmented In-Document Search: Acknowledgements

 \paragraph{Machine Reading Comprehension (MRC)} is a task to find the answer to a question in the provided context.
 Most MRC datasets assess the ability of context understanding of the model by extracting a single span for the query only grounding on the information within a provided context \citep{rajpurkar2016squad,trischler-etal-2017-newsqa, joshi-etal-2017-triviaqa, rajpurkar-etal-2018-know,fisch-etal-2019-mrqa,kwiatkowski-etal-2019-natural}.
 Few works explore the identification of multiple targets for a query in the input document evaluating the model's comprehension of the given context ~\citep{Dasigi2019QuorefAR,Zhu2020QuestionAW,li2022multispanqa} .
 Some studies tackle information-seeking problem by utilizing external information missing from input document to gap knowledge ~\citep{ferguson2020iirc,Dasigi2021ADO}.
 This external information aids in enhancing the understanding of the context.
-However, \task relies on external knowledge beyond the context to establish a connection between queries and target within the given context.
-Since much of the target information is not available in the given context, it is essential to explicitly ground external knowledge about the target.
+However, since the \task relies on external knowledge beyond its context, it is essential to explicitly ground external knowledge about the target.
 Consequently, the evaluation of \task focuses not on the understanding of the given context, but on information obtained from outside the given context.